-----

 Pin this Recipe

 The first time I whipped up these Amish Onion Fritters was on a whim, inspired by a quaint Amish cookbook I’d stumbled upon in an old bookstore.
 I remember being curious about how such a simple combination could yield something so delectable.
 And oh boy, was I in for a treat!
-My husband, usually reserved in his compliments, couldn’t stop praising them, and my little one?
+My husband, usually reserved in his compliments, couldn’t stop praising them.
+And my little one?
 She polished off half the batch herself!

 What truly sets these Amish Onion Fritters apart is their authenticity, straight from the heart of the American countryside.
 With a texture that’s crispy on the outside while maintaining a tender interior, these versatile treats not only stand out on their own but also beautifully complement a range of dipping sauces, making them the perfect appetizer for any occasion.

-Granulated sugar: A small amount of granulated sugar adds a touch of sweetness to balance out the savory flavors.
+• Granulated sugar: A small amount of granulated sugar adds a touch of sweetness to balance out the savory flavors.
 For an alternative, you could try using coconut sugar or a pinch of stevia.
 Be aware that it may alter the level of sweetness.

-Salt and pepper: These seasonings are necessary to enhance the flavors in the fritters.
+• Salt and pepper: These seasonings are necessary to enhance the flavors in the fritters.
 Adjust them to your liking.
 Remember, it’s better to add more later if needed than to deal with an overly salty batter.

-Oil for frying: Use neutral oils, like canola, vegetable or sunflower as they won’t overpower the fritter’s taste.
-For a richer flavor you can try coconut oil or ghee but keep in mind that they have a lower smoke point and might slightly change the taste.
+• Oil for frying: Use neutral oils like canola, vegetable, or sunflower, as they won’t overpower the fritter’s taste.
+For a richer flavor, you can try coconut oil or ghee, but keep in mind that they have a lower smoke point and might slightly change the taste.

-Steps To Make Amish Onion Fritters:
+How To Make Amish Onion Fritters

-Step 1: Let’s get cooking, dear readers!
+• Step 1: Let’s get cooking, dear readers!
 In your favorite mixing bowl (I always use the one grandma gave me), combine your flour, sugar, cornmeal, baking powder, and milk.
 You want a nice, smooth mix.
 Toss in those freshly chopped onions and season with some salt and pepper.
 Give it a good mix, feeling the love and warmth.

 Want To Save This Recipe?